SNAP Review – Most Wanted

 The opportunity for mismatched stakes in the duels (some players at 1 or 0 bail while others are at 3 bail) is a great catch-up mechanic, and it makes for fun drama.
 Wouldn’t you like an opportunity to take down Billy the Kid, especially when you’re a no-name, two-bit thief?

 We had a lot of fun with Most Wanted, and would rate it 3½ horseshoes out of 5.
 The Family Gamers recommends it for any time you’d like a poker-styled game, but especially for a larger group.
-Find it on Amazon, or ask for it at your local game store.
+Get it directly from North Star Games, or ask for it at your local game store.

 The Family Gamers received a copy of Most Wanted from North Star Games for this review.